Doctor Of Physical Therapy D.P.T.

 A Tradition of Excellence Continues!

 Class of 2014 Graduates of the Doctor of Physical Therapy (DPT) Program Achieve a Perfect 100% First-Time Passing Rates for the National Licensure Examination!

-The Federation of State Boards of Physical Therapy reports that the New York Medical College DPT Class of 2013 scored an outstanding 93% passing rate when taking the National Licensure Examination the first-time.
+The Federation of State Boards of Physical Therapy reports that the New York Medical College DPT Class of 2014 scored a perfect 100% passing rate when taking the National Licensure Examination the first-time.
 This passing rate exceeds both the New York State First-Time Passing Rate (89%) and the National First-Time Passing Rate (93%) for accredited physical therapy programs.

 The Department of Physical Therapy, the School of Health Sciences and Practice, and New York Medical College congratulates its DPT graduates on their outstanding performance.